phiresky/react-terminal/README.md

 * run `yarn run dev` for developing.

-* run `yarn run build` for the production build and commit to the gh-pages branch.
+* run `yarn run gh-pages-deploy` for the production build and commit to the gh-pages branch.

 * run `git push --all` to push the gh-pages branch.